 - Employing newly registered apprentices through their contractors

 - Expanding our Apprenticeship program into the industrial and commercial construction and maintenance field in the listed specialties:

-- Pipefitting Fabrication
+- o Pipefitting Fabrication

-- HVAC Services
+- o HVAC Services

 - Welding

-- Instrumentation
+- o Instrumentation

 B. ApprenticeshipTexas

 Each Board must include a description of the Board's strategy and commitment to support ApprenticeshipTexas efforts across the state, as applicable.